 Use real examples and dashboards to show how high performers use data to improve email response times.
 This builds a data-driven mindset from day one.

-Now that you know all about using data for email response time, here’s what you should steer clear of,
+Now that you know all about using data for email response time, here’s what you should steer clear of.

-Common mistakes in tracking email response data
+What are the common mistakes in tracking email response data?

 • Focusing too much on volume over quality: Simply tracking the number of emails sent and received isn’t enough.
 Without analyzing the actual content and resolution rate, the data to improve email response times can be misleading and ineffective.